-Angels Guardian « Catholic Insight
+Dear Angels Guardian « Catholic Insight

 What we believe as Catholics is that every human being has an angel ‘assigned’ to him at his (the human’s) creation, to ‘light and to guard’ his way to heaven.
 Hence, there are at least many billions of angels, a heavenly host indeed.
 As the aforementioned Thomas teaches, angels are remarkably powerful beings of pure intellect and will, not limited by space and time, but who can move through, and even affect, space and time far more effectively than we mere fleshy mortals.
 They form a hierarchy, if you will, in terms of their own ‘likeness’ to God, acting as our spiritual bodyguards, but more than that, our friends and confidantes, if we but make them so.
 For any friendship is fostered and deepened by conversation which, in the supernatural realm, we call ‘prayer’.

+By putting his angel beside us, the Lord intends to accompany every moment of our lives with his love and protection, so that we can fight the good fight of faith (cf. 1 Tm 6:12), and give fearless and unhesitating testimony of our loyalty to the One who died and rose for our redemption.

+Let us invoke the Queen of angels and saints, that she may grant us, supported by our guardian angels, to be authentic witnesses to the Lord’s paschal mystery.

-So pray to your angel, ask his guidance, inspiration, protection, not least in these times of scandal, doubt and confusion:
+So pray to your angel, ask his guidance, inspiration, protection, not least in these times of scandal, doubt and confusion, in a prayer given a partial indulgence by Pope Pius VI:

 Angel of God, my guardian dear, To whom God’s love commits me here, Ever this night (or day) be at my side, To light and to guard, to rule and to guide.